sunnyvalechha/Devops-Prep/README.md

 FROM ubuntu / Centos / tomcat / golang                 # Represent the base Image.
 This command executes first when we start building the Image.

+VOLUME ["/newdirectory"]                               # Attach a volume inside the container, and with this volume we can attach a local directory called volume mount.

 WORKDIR /app                                           # Once the source code build, will store in this directory

 COPY <source> <destination>                            # Copy the dependencies from local system to image